The Joys of Immutability and Concurrency in Elixir

 # Output: "user+newsletter@newdomain.com"

-Personally, I like this model of programming because changes to the data structure are very explicit.
+Personally, I like this model of programming because changes to the data structure is very explicit.

 On Immutability and Debugging